 INTRODUCTION

 Vast number of mobile device users has a high influence on a large number of applications (apps) available in the Google Play Store.
 Apple AppStore, Google Play Store, and Windows Store are the three most used app stores.
 Where user can easily download multiple applications at the same time and these applications also allow the user to submit their feedback and ratings (Zhang et al., 2017).
-The review of users can help developers to discover and update the applications according to user requirements.
-Due to thousands of reviews of users’ and the unorganized nature of the reviews, manually gathering the reviews is time-consuming and is also an inefficient method (Abrowski et al., 2020).
-Developers also face issues gathering the information from the google play store daily due to high numbers of reviews.
+The reviews of users can help developers in discovering and updating the applications according to user’s requirements.
+Due to thousands of users’ review and their unorganized nature, manually gathering the reviews is time-consuming and is also an inefficient method (Abrowski et al., 2020).
+Developers also face issues in gathering the information from the google play store daily due to high numbers of reviews.
 Several studies (Aldabbas et al., 2020; Deshpande & Rokne, 2018; Stanik et al., 2019) have been conducted on user reviews and analyzing the reviews but these researches are limited mostly to the analysis of users’ ratings.
-This research aims to improve and classify the user reviews and categorize them along with sentiment classification (e.g.: Positive, Negative, and Neutral) applications feedbacks.
+Our research is aimed to improve and classify the user reviews and categorize them along with sentiment classification (e.g.: Positive, Negative, and Neutral) applications feedbacks.

 In this research, 22 educational android applications will be used for analyzing user reviews.
 This research will classify user reviews into five categories which are bug report, user experience, performance, feature request, and application crash.
 For classification and comparison above mentioned categories, different classifiers will be used.
-Bug reports identify issues with the app that could be fixed, such as an erroneous application behavior or a compatibility issue.
+Bug reports identification issues with the app that could be fixed, such as an erroneous application behavior or a compatibility issue.
 In feature requests, users’ may submit their suggestions for features or missing features and they may also submit suggestions about how to change or add more functionalities in the app.
-In performance, users can report the application performance through their feedback if the application is not performed efficiently.
-In User experiences, users’ complain about the visuals, controls, and design will be considered, and also identify the application crashing issues from the user reviews.
+In performance, users can report the application performance through their feedback if the application does not performed efficiently.
+In User experiences, users’ complaints about the visuals, controls, and design will be considered, and identification of application crashing issues from the user reviews.
 By examining the above issues, this research aims to improve the review gathering process of android applications by using different supervised learning algorithms and NLP techniques which are tokenization, stop words removal, stemming, lemmatization, and a bag of words.
-The key contribution of this research is summarized as follows:
+The key contributions of this research are summarized below:

 A Baseline corpus will be created by using the google play store.